Birth injury: Genetic mutations

 Genetic mutations can cause a wide variety of fetal malformations, ranging from relatively mild cleft lips to severe and even fatal deformities.

 Infection

 Maternal infection may be transmitted to the fetus; this is called a vertically transmitted infection.
-The fetus has a weak immune system, so infections that are relatively minor in adults can be very serious in a developing fetus.
+The fetus has a weak immune system, so infections that are relatively minor in adults can be serious in a developing fetus.
 In addition, some studies suggest that maternal infections increase the risk of neurodevelopmental disorders, including schizophrenia, in the child.

 Intrauterine hypoxia

 Intrauterine hypoxia, or oxygen deprivation in the womb, can cause serious brain damage in the fetus.
 It most commonly occurs because of damage to or malformation of the umbilical cord or placenta.
 Intrauterine hypoxia can cause brain damage, including cerebral palsy and other neurological and psychiatric disorders.

 Maternal health issues

 Certain maternal health issues can cause birth injuries.
 Gestational diabetes can cause premature birth, macrosomia, or stillbirth.